 validate all constraints to ensure that plan is safe to execute, and achieves science goals.

 Can be performed either by activity adaptations, such as provided by APGEN, or by computing and integrating expressions provided in the Activity Dictionary for a given activity schedule.
-Mission specific software can be used to compute high priority resources, such as MMPAT used to compute power in MSL.
+Missions can utilize AMMOS software or mission specific tools to perform resource / state modeling and plan validation.

 Command: A directive to the Flight Software to perform a unit task.